Graeme Park (Horsham, Pennsylvania): 1801–1920

-1801–1920The Penroses care for Graeme ParkWilliam Smith sold 200 acre of Graeme Park to Samuel Penrose of Richland Township including the original house, Keith Mansion, in April 1801.
+William Smith sold 200 acre of Graeme Park to Samuel Penrose of Richland Township including the original house, Keith Mansion, in April 1801.
 Samuel and his wife Sarah were members of Horsham Friends Meeting, the local Quaker congregation.
 They were the parents of 10 children, seven of which survived to adulthood.
 Their son William was married to Ann Larrett in 1810 and the Penrose built a second farmhouse at Graeme Park for the newlyweds.
 Samuel bought all of Graeme Park from his father in 1820 and with Sarah began the tradition of keeping Graeme Park in its original state while at the same time having a productive and profitable farm.
 When Samuel died in 1863 ownership was transferred to his third son, Abel Penrose.
 Abel and his wife, Sarah Beisel, continued to preserve Graeme Park for future generations.
 They even began to invite visitors to take tours of the former Governor's mansion.
 Morris Penrose was the fourth and final generation of the Penrose family at Graeme Park, beginning in 1893.
 He continued the tradition of hosting tours for school groups and historical societies.
 It was noted that 400 visitors walked to Graeme Park from the trolley stop on Easton Road in Horsham.